-“Our research estimates that between 43–58 percent of stream channels by length will lose Clean Water Act protection under the new rule,” said, Fesenmyer, who works as the GIS and conservation planning director at TU.
-“In western states, where ephemeral streams are more abundant, this number exceeds 90 percent of streams.”
+“Our research estimates that between 43–56 percent of stream channels by length in the lower 48 states are ephemeral and half will lose Clean Water Act protection under the new rule,” said, Fesenmyer, who works as the GIS and conservation planning director at TU.
+“In western states, where ephemeral features are more abundant, the amount of streams impacted by the rule is likely greater.”

 The EPA already estimates nearly half the streams in the United States are in poor biological condition, and the loss of protection of ephemeral streams will obviously exacerbate those conditions.
 The ability to map ephemeral streams provides a means to determine possible waterway impacts from development projects like oil and gas pads to big-box store parking lots on more than 6 million miles of stream across our country.

 “This research has helped quantify the impact of the Navigable Waters Protection Rule and will provide important evidence in ongoing litigation, showing that the ill-informed rule was not thoroughly evaluated,” Fesenmyer said.
 “It will also support the ongoing efforts of Trout Unlimited and its partners to find a legislative solution to the repeatedly changing administration rules for defining the waters subject to the Clean Water Act.”